Elite-Centennial/ue-style-guide/README.md

 | Substance Instance Factory | SIF_       |            |                                  |
 | Touch Interface Setup      | TI_        |            |                                  |
 | Vector Curve               | Curve_     | _Vector    |                                  |

+> To be able to see redirectors, you need to enable `Other Filters -> Show Redirectors` option in the filtering menu of the content browser.
+Try to fix these as soon as possible, but if fixing this redirector will makes changes to assets that other people are working on (you can view what files point to the redirector using the reference viewer), make sure you communicate about this and prevent creating merge conflicts.

 <a name="anc-paper2d"></a>
 <a name="1.2.8"></a>